 Suddenly, we get our first glimpse of Kaya Mawa.
 A rough cut jewel it seems: perched on the side of the island a couple of tasteful plantation umbrellas can be seen scattered about the cove, some thatched huts and plenty of trees; blissfully little else.

 Likomo airport is a shack and an airstrip.
-We are greeted immediately by an effusive blond Irish lady who introduces herself as Michelle, wearing a tie dye beach dress and aviators, who whisks us and our baggage into another of the customized Toyota jeeps to which we are now so accustomed.
+We are greeted immediately by an effusive blond Irish lady who introduces herself as Michelle, wearing a tie dye beach dress and aviators, who whisks us and our baggage into another of the customised Toyota jeeps to which we are now so accustomed.
 Two little African boys insist on pushing us, though clearly it’s not necessary, and then they hang on for dear life as we pick up speed, convulsed in fits of giggles.

 Graceful African women swish silently past bearing pots or tins on their heads, groups of boys run out from their yards to enthusiastically greet us.
 A diminutive boy in grubby purple shorts and a Chelsea shirt races towards us cheering and giving us a thumbs up.